ShareTraitProject/ShareTrait/README.md

 Check out our [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/share.svg?style=social&label=Follow%20%40share_trait)](https://twitter.com/share_trait).
 If you want to know more about this project, please contact: Wilco Verberk (email: w.verberk@science.ru.nl).

 ## Contribute new data to ShareTrait
-To contribute data on metabolic rates, fecundity or development of ectotherms, please contact us
+To contribute data on metabolic rates, fecundity or development of ectotherms, please contact us; email: sharetrait2022@gmail.com
-   - Félix P Leiva; email: sharetrait2022@gmail.com
-   - Wilco Verberk; email: w.verberk@science.ru.nl

 We are actualy working in generating  spreadsheet-type templates (.csv; .xls) together with files describing the metadata.
 It will facilitate contributors with the data entry process.
 More news soon!!